§ Topological groups and languages

 null :: Monoid m => m -> Bool

-s that don't have an Eq
+There are MonoidNulls that don't have an Eq instance.
+For example, consider

 Clearly, we can't tell when two functions are equal, so there's no way we can

-instance to Maybe (Int -> Int)
+give an Eq instance to Maybe (Int -> Int).
+But we can definitely tell

-!
-So we have a MonoidNull
+when it's Nothing!
+So we have a MonoidNull instance without an Eq

 instance.

-Now the interesting thing is that if we have a group that has MonoidNull
+Now the interesting thing is that if we have a group that has MonoidNull,

-then it automatically has Eq
+then it automatically has Eq!
+Witness:

 instance (Group g, MonoidNull g) => Eq g where